 Doemans Academy offers classes at the Academy for Brewing and Beverage Technology, which includes a school for brewmasters.
 They also have pilot facilities including a brewery, malt house and packaging facility for student to learn on and practice their skills.

-Beginning in 2015, Eastfield College will be offering a variety of brewing classes throughout the year.
+Eastfield College offers a variety of brewing classes throughout the year.
 The classes will range from a Journeyman Brewer Class to Craft Malting to Technical Brewer.
 This will give professionals and avid homebrewers or beginners the opportunity to expand their education in the world of brewing science.

 The College of Beer and Malt (ESCYM) was created in 1965 by the initiative of the Spanish Association of Beer and Malt (AETCM) in order to promote education and research in brewing.